spacetelescope/synphot_refactor/docs/synphot/formulae.rst

 Bandpass Equivalent Monochromatic Flux
 --------------------------------------

-For a bandpass, :meth:`~synphot.SpectralElement.emflx` implements the equivalent monochromatic flux for a given telescope collecting area.
+For a bandpass, :meth:`~synphot.spectrum.SpectralElement.emflx` implements the equivalent monochromatic flux for a given telescope collecting area.
 It is equivalent to IRAF SYNPHOT ``bandpar`` result for ``emflx``.
 In the formula below, ``uresp``, ``equvw``, and :math:`\lambda_{0}` are